simojenki/bonob/README.md

 ## Running

-bonob is ditributed via docker and can be run in a number of ways
+bonob is distributed via docker and can be run in a number of ways

 ### Full sonos device auto-discovery and auto-registration using docker --network host